 - Growth-focused: How have you been doing this month?
 Let’s chat about the different responses you’ve been getting from clients and brainstorm some new approaches.
 Also, Sally’s been using a great technique that I’d love to implement all-around.
 I’d like to hear what you think about it.
 Are you open for a meeting with her tomorrow afternoon?

 The disappointment and shame-based responses focus on the negative and remove all personal empowerment from the employee.
-When management chooses the growth-focused response, the employee is given the encouragement and tools needed for personal growth.
+When management chooses the growth-focused response, the employee gains the encouragement and tools needed for personal growth.

 The key?
-Hire and train management and employees who are passionate about a culture of flexible growth and continuous learning.
+Hire and train management and employees who live out a culture of flexible growth and continuous learning.
 Mindset is everything, and change is hard.
-But if developing a culture of learning is executed successfully, it's one piece of the recruitment puzzle that will keep on giving.
+But if developing a culture of learning is executed successfully, it’s one piece of the recruitment puzzle that will keep on giving.

 Want a culture of learning?